loxave/simple-calculator/README.md

-# Simple Calculator using Flutter
+# Simple Calculator app using Flutter